Sunday, August 26, 2012

 The answer will be speculative – but likely true.

-At least two hundred years ago, another tree grew just to the left of this tree.
-That tree (now gone) became a big old monster, and the Z tree grew up literally in its shadow.
-At first, the Z oak grew fairly straight, but as the older tree grew and spread, the Z oak had to reach out more and more to the right to get its light.
+At least two hundred years ago, another tree grew just to the east (left in this photo) of this tree.
+That tree (now gone) became a big old monster, and the Z tree was shaped by its shadow.
+As that long-gone oak grew and spread, the younger Z tree began bending to the west, to get at least the afternoon sun.

-(This tree of noble character is near the beginning of the Outer Loop trail, in the southeast corner of Somme Prairie Grove.)
+This tree of noble character will be replaced by others, as its acorns find places in the sun.
+For now it's available for all to appreciate, on a little glacial rise near the beginning of the Outer Loop trail, in the southeast corner of Somme Prairie Grove.